springload/awesome-wagtail/README.md

 - [wagtailmedia](https://github.com/torchbox/wagtailmedia) - A Wagtail module for managing video and audio files within the admin.
 - [wagtail-embedvideos](https://github.com/infoportugal/wagtail-embedvideos) - Simple app that works similar to wagtailimages, but for embedding YouTube and Vimeo videos and music from SoundCloud.
 It's an integration of [django-embed-video](https://github.com/yetty/django-embed-video).
+- [Wagtail Alt Generator](https://github.com/marteinn/wagtail-alt-generator) - A module for generating image description and tags based on computer vision.

 ### Translations